PlayerUnknown Lays Out PUBG Features And Changes Planned By Full Release

 There is no new information on custom games being available for everyone, per Greene.

-Wildlife was considered for PUBG but sidelined due to the development resources needed to implement.
+Wildlife was considered for PUBG, but the feature was sidelined due to the development resources needed to implement them.

 Destructible buildings will probably never happen in PUBG because of its impact on server performance.

-[Featured Image by Bluehole, Inc]
+[Featured Image by Bluehole Inc.]